wikimedia/WikiContrib/docs/Usage.rst

 2. From time.
 3. Time Range.

-**Status of the commit:** This is used in filtering the commits based on their status like **merged**, **Abandoned** etc. The user can even provide multiple statuses once.
-Suppose the user add “Merged” and “Open” to the status filter.
+**Status of the commit:** This is used in filtering the commits based on their status like **merged**, **Abandoned** etc, the user can even provide multiple statuses once.
+Suppose the user adds “Merged” and “Open” to the status filter.
 It will search for the commits that are merged and open in both the platforms.

 **From time:** The user can get all the commits from a specified time (i.e month and year).